 We believe in redemption, and the FIRST STEP Act will provide offenders with the tools they need to get fresh starts.
 Our prisons should send inmates home who are better than when they entered, so that they can support their families, pay taxes, and stay out of trouble.
 The result will be fewer victims and safer neighborhoods.

 Thirty-five states have implemented common-sense criminal justice reforms, and the results have been significant reductions in both crime and imprisonment.

 Consider tough-on-crime Texas.
 In 2007, the Lone Star State scrapped plans to build more prisons, and instead expanded drug courts and funneled millions into drug treatment and mental health services.
 As a result of the reforms, Texas has been able to close eight prisons, and saved more than $3 billion in prison costs.
 Most importantly, crime has dropped to the lowest level since 1967.

 Now it is time the federal government follows the lead of the states.
 The FIRST STEP Act has the strong support of President Trump, the Fraternal Order of Police, the International Association of Chiefs of Police, the National District Attorneys Association, and more than 100 former prosecutors and top law enforcement officials.

 This overwhelmingly supported bill faces a final hurdle in the Senate.
 Only one person can bring this important bill to the floor for a vote – Majority Leader Mitch McConnell.
 Leader McConnell has a tremendous opportunity to show America that Republicans can lead – and become a hero to millions of Americans who are languishing in our broken justice system.
-You can use this site to contact Leader McConnell and your senators to tell them you want the Senate to pass the FIRST STEP Act before they adjourn.

 If we don’t pass the FIRST STEP Act now, it may be years before we have as much support for fixing our badly broken system.
 You can make the difference.